-This information is shown in a video: Phttp://tinyurl.com/qbv9y46 Internal routing is provided for the derailleur cable housing, and for a mechanical dropper cable if you're not running a front derailleur (otherwise the dropper cable is external).
+thtp://tinyurl.com/qbv9y46 Internal routing is provided for the derailleur cable housing, and for a mechanical dropper cable if you're not running a front derailleur (otherwise the dropper cable is external).
 The housing needs to be fished through the frame before you mount the fork.
-Use your derailleur housing as a pilot.
 The housing provided in Ibis build kits is a little longer than you need and works fine as a pilot.
 With no fork installed, insert the housing into the cable exit hole that is under the upper shock mount.
 When the cable gets to the head tube, use your finger to guide the cable through the front access hole.
 We recommend that the rear derailleur cable goes in the left access holes.

-To keep the cable quiet inside the frame, install three zip ties on the housing about an inch apart, so that they will be located in the middle of the tube when the cable is installed in the frame (to do this, pull the housing out of the top tube and through the top of the head tube about 2 feet, then install the zip ties).
+To keep the cable quiet inside the frame, there are a couple methods.
+The first: Install three zip ties on the housing about an inch apart, so that they will be located in the middle of the tube when the cable is installed in the frame (to do this, pull the housing out of the top tube and through the top of the head tube about 2 feet, then install the zip ties).
 Point the zip ties in different directions.
 Do not cut the tail off the zip tie.
-When you insert the housing with zip ties into the frame, the zip ties will prevent the cable from rattling inside the frame.
-The cables need to cross inside the top tube.
-The rear derailleur cable should enter the left side of the head tube and exit the frame on the right.
-Build the bike with the cables dangling, and when you are ready, feed the derailleur cable through the housing.
-Once you've got your cables routed through the upper shock mount area (up to four cables), put a zip tie super snug around the cables right where they exit that area.
-The front derailleur cable should be routed on the inside of the clevis.
-The second tie above the middle of the shock should be used on the rear derailleur and rear brake only.
-It should be very tight too.
-It keeps the casings from bowing out sideways during suspension movement.

-Don't capture the dropper post cable or FD casing with that 2nd tie over the mid shock, as they don't move with the suspension.

-See illustration on the following page.

-The FD cable should be run as directly as possible and zip tied (loosely) to the rear der. cable along the clevis.
-See illustration on the next page.